Government House (Ontario): Fourth Government House (Chorley Park)

 The only trace of Government House left is the bridge to the forecourt and some depressions in the earth that outline the rough footprint of its foundations.
 The once formal gardens have long gone fallow and, today, Chorley Park is a naturalized parkland.

 Current facilities

 Ontario's Lieutenant Governor uses an office and reception rooms in the Ontario Legislative Building, and lives in their private Toronto home or is provided a rented residence by the provincial government.
-Queen Elizabeth II stayed in the Royal Suite at the Fairmont Royal York Hotel when visiting Toronto.
+Queen Elizabeth II stayed in the Royal Suite at the Fairmont Royal York Hotel when she visited Toronto.